keymanapp/keyman/windows/src/desktop/help/basic/text_editor.md

 ![](desktop_images/texteditor.png)

-**Note**: You do not need to use the Keyman Text Editor to type with Keyman.
+**Note:** You do not need to use the Keyman Text Editor to type with Keyman.
 You can use Keyman in almost any application on your computer that accepts keyboard input.

 ## Opening the Text Editor